tcuwp/avocado/docs/USAGE.md

 - Redefine a method created in one of the models by the included module
 - Subclass a controller and update the routing to go to the subclass
-- Place views in the app where avocado expects (`app/views/avocado`) them to override the defaults
+- Place views in the app where 🥑 expects them (`app/views/avocado`) to override

 There is an `avocado:views` generator which will copy all the views as a starting point for further modification.